 The particulars of loans guarantees and investments have been disclosed in thefinancial statements.

 24. DISCLOSURE REQUIREMENT

-As per Clause 49 of the listing agreements entered into with the stock exchangescorporate governance report with Pcs certificate thereon and management discussion andanalysis are attached which form part of this report.
+As per the listing agreements entered into with the stock exchange corporategovernance report with auditors certificate thereon and management discussion andanalysis are attached which form part of this report.

 25. PARTICULAR OF EMPLOYEES

 The information required under Section 197 of the Act read with rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are givenbelow:

 A. The ratio o f the remuneration o f each director to the median remuneration of theemployee of the Company for the financial year: (in Thousands)

 | ||(Per Month Basis) |